Mohammad-Faiz-Cloud-Engineer/Devtools-Terminator/README.md

 - Audit trail of security events
 - Script integrity collection (client sends hash to server)

+Important security note: the current hybrid flow still ships a browser-visible HMAC input to the client.
+That means it can provide tamper evidence and server correlation, but it must not be treated as a standalone authentication or authorization control.

 **[See Hybrid Setup Guide](docs/HYBRID_SETUP.md)**

 ---